kevinhainline/kevinhainline.github.io/content/_index.md

         Since moving to the University of Arizona, I worked to support JWST NIRCam.
 My research focuses on exploring sources in the JWST Advanced Deep Extragalactic Survey, or JADES.
 I have helped identify some of the farthest galaxies humans have ever seen, stretching back to a redshift of 14.
 I've also explored how JWST NIRCam can find low-temperature brown dwarfs in our galaxy.

         I have a passion for science outreach education, and I've worked with many local and national schools and outreach groups.
-I'm an active member of [Skype a Scientist](https://www.skypeascientist.com/), where you can have me speak to your students about astronomy and the Universe!
+I'm an active member of <a href="https://www.skypeascientist.com/">Skype A Scientist</a>, where you can have me speak to your students about astronomy and the Universe!

     design:
       columns: '1'